The State Of The Global Economy In Two Huge Slides

 The first slide looks at demand growth from industrial end markets.
 The second slide looks at demand growth based on regional end markets.

 Of note is a big decline in demand from the North American trucking industry.
-The Chinese trucking industry, on the other hand, appears to be booming.
-The aerospace industry seems to be the key driver Alcoa is counting on for sales growth in 2013.
+Gains in demand from Chinese trucking almost offset the drop in North America, though.

-In terms of the regional outlook, Europe is the clear laggard (no surprise there).
+In terms of the regional outlook, North America is the clear laggard, although this probably owes significantly to the decline in demand from the trucking industry.

 Business Insider Emails & Alerts